 The curry powder used to make the curry sauce is quite important.
 While you could use your preferred curry powder, I think one of the reasons this dish worked was because of the Japanese style curry.
 While originating from the familiar South Asian roots, Japanese style curry has evolved in a very different direction.
 As with how South Asian style curry made its way to Vietnam, the story of how curry made its way to Japan is similarly intriguing.
 You can find links to these stories in the Food Stories section.

 I used S&B Oriental Curry Powder to make this Japanese curry sauce.
 It is one of the most famous and widely available Japanese curry brands.
 You could also use a curry sauce mix – S&B and Vermont being the most popular brands in Japan.
-Or make you own from the individual spices!
+Or make your own from the individual spices!
 Maki at JustHungry.com also does a good analysis of what spices are actually in Japanese curry.

-Crispy tofu and curry sauce on fried tofu and Asian wild rice pilaf
+Japanese curry sauce on fried tofu and Asian wild rice pilaf

 - 3 cups dashi hondashi or niban dashi will be OK for this purpose